March Madness 2024: How to watch every game of the NCAA tournament

 How to watch March Madness without cable:

-For streaming March Madness, you'll need the Paramount+ with SHOWTIME tier for $12.
-The subscription is ad-free and includes live access to your local CBS channel.

-In addition to sporting events like March Madness, Premier League and Champions League games, Paramount+ offers a host of other hit shows, new and classic movies and live sporting events.
-Unlike a lot of other streaming services these days, Paramount+ still offers a one-week free trial — so new subscribers can sign up to watch Selection Sunday this weekend and check out the rest of the Paramount+ library totally free for seven days.

 Max has been "the one to watch" for entertainment fans for quite some time, but now, it's drawing sports fans in, too.
 For a limited time, Max subscribers can get the new B/R Sports add-on totally free.
-That includes live NBA games on TBS, TNT, and truTV.
+That includes live March Madness games on TBS, TNT, and truTV.

-Starting at $30 for your first month, Sling TV's Orange & Blue plan offers CBS, ESPN, TNT, TBS and TruTV — AKA every channel you'll need to watch March Madness (along with 30+ other channels).
-A Sling subscription also includes 50 hours of free DVR storage, so if you’re worried about missing any of the NCAA action, you can always record games.
+Right now, you can also save over 40% on Max when you pay for the entire year up front, cutting down the monthly price of $9.99 to $5.83/month.

 YouTube TV